Are you an advisor? Go to Unbiased Pro

 Pros of RBC Wealth Management:

-• Backed by one of the most secure banks in the world
+• Reputable: RBC Wealth Management is backed by one of the most secure banks in the world with a strong reputation for trust and compliance.

-• Wide range of financial services under one roof
+• Services: RBC offers a wide range of financial services and integrated accounts under one roof.

 Cons of RBC Wealth Management:

-• Not suitable for DIY or low-touch investors
+• Not suitable for DIY or low-touch investors: The wealth planning services are comprehensive

 RBC Wealth Management offers a variety of investment programs, each with different minimum investment thresholds depending on the level of service and account type: